Friday, September 18, 2009

 RELEASE OF RECORDS BASED UPON A SHOWING OF MEDICAL EMERGENCY IS NOT MENTIONED IN ROGER B. RELEASE OF RECORDS BASED UPON A SHOWING OF PSYCHOLOGICAL NECESSITY IS NOT MENTIONED EITHER.

 Any reason/s you use for your good cause should be backed up by supporting evidence, the more the better.
 For example if your request is medical or psychological necessity, then try to have as many letters from doctors, counselors, psychologists, social workers or other professionals as you can get.
+For both medical and psychological necessity, stress that your problem is a CONTINUING one and that is the reason why you need your records now.
+Your problem will continue to go on, possibly unanswered or untreated or not properly diagnosed, unless you get your records.

 You should also ask the judge to please consider your case within the framework of Doe v.
 Sundquist (1997 Fed app.
 0051P 6 Cir.)
 This important federal case does not tell a judge to open birth records, but it allows a judge to consider your case in the light of this new case law.
 That is, Doe v.
 Sundquist makes it difficult to argue that giving adult adoptees access to their birth records violates any provisions of the federal constitution.